rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 - Write an analysis pipeline function in SQL for a grocery store's mail-out marketing campaign
 - Retrieve, for each gender and mailer type in the data: number of customers, signups (successes) and sign-up percentage (mailer success metric)
-- Wrap all steps in a function to run the anaysis from a single function call, outputting a json file containing all required outputs.
+- Wrap all steps in a function to run the anaysis from a single function call, outputting a JSON file containing all required outputs.

-We'll describe the project using a header for future reference:
+we'll describe the project using a header:

 ```sql